 What to do if you lose motivation

 Setbacks are normal, but developing resilience can help you carry on and pick up where you left off.
-Remember that it can take up to 3 months to form a new habit.
 Here are some tips to help you find your motivation again:

 - Review your goals and see if they are realistic in the timeframe you have set.
 You may need to break your goal down further into smaller and more achievable goals.